2023 Kings League

-The 2023 Kings League, also known as Kings League Infojobs due to sponsorship reasons, is the 1st season of Kings League, a Spanish seven-a-side football competition.
-It commenced on 1 January 2023 and is scheduled to end on 26 March 2023.
+The 2023/24 Kings League, also known as Kings League Infojobs due to sponsorship reasons, is the 1st season of Kings League Spain, a seven-a-side football competition.
+It commenced on 1 January 2023 with the first match day of the Winter Split, which concluded on 26 March 2023.
+The Summer Split began on 7 May 2023, and it is set to conclude with its Final Four on 29 July 2023.

 Venue

 The Kings League is being held at the Cupra Arena, located in the port of Barcelona.
 The Cupra Arena is part of the Logistics Activities Area (ZAL in Spanish) of the Port of Barcelona.
-On 20 January 2023, Gerard Piqué and FC Barcelona president Joan Laporta announced that the semifinals, final and third place match of the winter split playoffs would be held as a 'Final Four' event at the Camp Nou, the home ground of FC Barcelona, on March 26, 2023.
+On 20 January 2023, Gerard Piqué and FC Barcelona president Joan Laporta announced that the semifinals and final of the winter split playoffs would be held as a 'Final Four' event at the Camp Nou, the home ground of FC Barcelona, on March 26, 2023.